-We seek to gain as much information as possible about every pupil referred to us in order that we can make informed choices about the appropriateness of the referral and what will be required to meet their needs.
+We seek to gain as much information as possible about every pupil referred to us in order that we can make informed decisions about the appropriateness of the referral and what TCES can offer to meet their needs.
 Documentation with each new referral should include:

-- Education, Health & Care Plan (EHCP). - Pupil details such as their full name, address, and date of birth.

-- Contact details of and reports from all agencies currently involved with the pupil. - The pupil's educational history including SAT results, academic and clinical assessment data where they are available. - The pupil's previous attendance, punctuality, and behavioural issues. - For Looked After Pupils their PEP and any relevant supporting information from agencies involved with the pupil. - Latest Annual Review paperwork.
+- · Education, Health & Care Plan (EHCP). - Pupil details such as their full name, address, and date of birth. - Contact details of and reports from all agencies currently involved with the pupil. - The pupil's educational history including SAT results, academic and clinical assessment data where they are available. - The pupil's previous attendance, punctuality, and behavioural records. - For Looked After Pupils their PEP and any relevant supporting information from agencies involved with the pupil. - Latest Annual Review paperwork. - Reports from other agencies including CAMHS where appropriate.